Chocolate cake or creme brulee?

 We’ll also give you tips for studying and key facets of each language to look out for.
 But for all of these languages, it’s smart to get a strong dictionary for vocabulary building and try a course or textbook for grammar study.

 It’s also a good idea to start listening to natives using the language as soon as possible.
-FluentU is a great tool for this—it provides real-world videos such as movie clips, news reports, inspiring talks and more in your target language.
+FluentU is a great tool for this.

 The videos are organized beginner to advanced and come with interactive captions, flashcards and exercises to help you understand and develop your skills as you watch.
 There are also built-in progress tracking tools to keep you motivated and moving toward fluency.